Hawthorne001/Quaternion/README.md

 A few important notes on these packages in case you're new to them:
 - All of them come bundled with fairly recent (not necessarily latest) Qt 6.
-- They are only provided for testing; feedback on _any_ release is welcome as long as you know which build you run; but do not expect the developers to address issues in any but the latest snapshot.
+- They are only provided for testing; feedback on _any_ release is welcome as long as you know which build you run, but do not expect the developers to address issues in any but the latest snapshot.
 - In case it's still unclear: these builds are UNSTABLE by default; some may not run at all, and if they do, they may ~~tell you obscenities in your